xyphllipyx/ChameleonMini/README.md

    2. After the `SAK Mode` is turned `ON`, the card will feedback the real SAK value when it is found.
    3. The SAK value is determined by the 0 sector, 0 block, and the position is the position of the sixth byte immediately after the UID number.
    4. If the SAK mode is not turned on, the SAK is a fixed value of 08, and 0 blocks of data are ignored.
-   5. This function is used to meet the situation that some cards with special SAK values cannot be used normally after being copied, and can achieve better compatibility.
+   5. This function is used to meet the situation where some cards with special SAK values cannot be used normally after being copied.
+This achieve better compatibility.
    6. The current card slot takes effect.

 ### B3.
 Card Slot Functions